c-git/c-git.github.io/content/misc/google_storage.md

 And while it's great that it was still available it also meant that it still used from your quota.
 The following was meant to make it easy for me to find and decide on what to do with these files (usually delete them).

-Currently, Google treats all files not in a folder inside of the tree created from the root of your "My Drive" (Doesn't include shortcuts) as unorganized.
+Currently, Google treats all files not in a folder inside of the tree created from the root of your "My Drive" as unorganized.
+Note that this does not include files in folders that you have shortcuts to.
+Thus if a file is not in a folder that is in your tree even if there is a shortcut to the folder it is in, it will still be unorganized, so be careful with these files.

 <https://drive.google.com/drive/search?q=is%3Aunorganized%20owner%3Ame&authuser=0>